Webreaper/SolisAgileManager/README.md

 has changed, and update accordingly.
 So if you change tariff (e.g., switch from Agile to Cosy) you should start seeing the new tariff prices flow into the app within 4 hours.

+Note: If you have two account numbers - one for your import meter and one for your export meter, enter them into the 'account number' field, separated by commas (e.g., `A-123456,A-234567`).
+Solis Manager will use the two accounts to pull the import and export data for the Costs page (see below).

 #### Manual Tariff Settings

 If you don't want to use your Octopus account to infer the current tariff, you can enter the product and tariff